nurbilu/chat_game_proj/General_fixs_&_errors.md

       make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ( maybe its not needed?)

 (estimated time frame: ~ 2 - 7 hours)()
-   6.a. add more visual effects to the website ():
+   6.a. add more visual effects to the website (almost done):
-      - design the grid of character create component better ?
+      - design the grid of character create component better (done)
       - add visual effects to super profile page (done)
       - add visual effects to user chat page (done)